 Fresh thyme: To substitute dry for fresh, use ½ teaspoon dry thyme.

 Veggie sausages: I add sauteed slices of Tofurkey Italiain Sausage for extra protein and to get a little closer to traditional jambalaya.

 Step by step instructions

-- Use a 4 quart dutch oven or stock pot.
+- Melt butter: Use a 4 quart Dutch oven or stock pot.
 Place on the stove over medium-high heat.
 Once hot, add vegan butter.

-- Add in the diced yellow onion, celery, and bell pepper.
-Saute for 10-12 minutes, until softened and golden.
+- Add in the mirepoix: diced yellow onion, celery, and bell pepper.
+Sauté for 10-12 minutes, until softened and golden.

 - Add in the seasonings: Cajun seasoning, cayenne pepper, umami seasoning and salt.
 Stir in the rinsed white rice, vegetable broth and Worcestershire sauce.